Congratulations! You have a dog and the foresight to plan for its survival during an emergency.

 Weigh the Pros and Cons

-I know that you love your dog, but you’ve still got to consider whether it is worth it to take your dog with you in a SHTF situation.
+I know you love your dog, but you’ve still got to consider whether it is worth taking your dog with you in a SHTF situation.
 Your family’s survival comes first.

-- Companionship - which is particularly important if you are bugging out alone.
-The family pet can also be great at reducing stress when bugging out with small children.
+- Companionship – which is particularly important if you are bugging out alone.
+The family pet can also significantly reduce stress when bugging out with small children.

 - Warmth – you can cuddle with your dog to sleep warmer

-- Extra supplies – it is most likely that you will be carrying some of your dog’s supplies, which means extra BOB weight
+- Extra supplies – it is most likely that you will be carrying some of your dog’s supplies, which means excess BOB weight

-- Security – while a dog can provide some security, a barking dog can also give away your location
+- Security – while a dog can provide some protection, a barking dog can also give away your location

 - Additional mouth to feed – when planning for long-term bugging out, this can mean a lot more weight or training about what wild edibles are safe for dogs

 - Responsibility – dogs have been domesticated.
-A long trip through hazardous terrain is going to be hard on your dog, and you will be responsible for your dog’s wellbeing through it all!
+A long trip through hazardous terrain will be hard on your dog, and you will be responsible for your dog’s well-being through it all!

 - Pace – most dogs are content to sleep all day.
-It can be difficult to get your dog to keep up an intense pace while bugging out to safety
+It can be challenging to get your dog to keep up an intense pace while bugging out to safety

 Can Your Dog Handle Bugging Out?

-Obviously, there is a big difference in bugging out with a poodle versus a German shepherd!
+There is a big difference between bugging out with a poodle versus a German shepherd!
 White Blaze has a good article on the best dog breeds for trekking.

-In addition to breed, you want to consider:
+In addition to breed, you want to consider the following:

 - Age of the dog: Trekking long distances with puppies can permanently damage their joints, plus they will slow you down.
 Older dogs get sick easier and go slowly.